Roger Moore — The Debonair Bond

 Read my overview of the James Bond franchise

-Roger Moore was novelist Ian Flemming's original choice for Bond, but his contract for The Saint television series got in the way.
-Instead, he ended up as the third man to play the part—second if you prefer to classify Lazenby's appearance as an aberration that has nothing to do with the real 007.
+Roger Moore was in the running for Bond from the start, either due to the producer's interest or novelist Ian Fleming's—it is unclear now and people tell conflicting stories.
+No one mentioned it to Moore and he took the title role in The Saint television series.
+He ended up as the third man to play the part—second if you prefer to classify Lazenby's appearance as an aberration that has nothing to do with the real 007, or fifth if you wish to include the American TV movie and the spoof.

 Handsome and chic, Moore's Bond is much like Connery's (particularly when you compare them to the others).
 He is a man who sins and loves it.
 Unapologetic, he drinks, gambles, James Bondeats rich foods, and fucks as many women as he can, and does it all with gusto.
 His intelligence and education are easy to detect, as is his wry sense of humor.
 He seems gentler than Connery's version, although that's only because he also seems to be more elegant and refined.
 Like his predecessor (his real predecessor) he is capable of killing a helpless opponent, and does so multiple times.
 Perhaps the greatest difference between his Bond and Connery's is in life expectancy.
 Moore's version is more of a super spy.
 It is inconceivable that anything will ever take him out.
 Connery's was always a little suicidal and would take risks for the Hell of it, not caring that eventually, he'd slip and that would be it.
 Moore's Bond never takes risks because he's just that good.
 What would be a risk for him?
 This is the James Bond all males want to be, unless you live by the credo: Die young, stay pretty.
 If you want to live a great life and go out in a blaze of glory, Connery's Bond is your man.
 If you want to live a great life, and keep on living it even as you slow down, Moore's Bond is the guy.